 Following a preliminary triage to eliminate submissions unsuitable for Annals of Neurosciences all papers are sent out for review.
 The covering letter is important.
 To help the Editor in their preliminary evaluation, please indicate why you think the paper suitable for publication.
 If your paper should be considered for fast-track publication, please explain why.

 The journal’s policy is to have manuscripts reviewed by two expert reviewers.
-Annals of Neurosciences utilizes a Single-blind peer review process in which the reviewer’s names and information are withheld from the author.
+Annals of Neurosciences utilizes a single-blind peer review process in which the reviewer’s names and information are withheld from the author.
 Reviewers may at their own to reveal their names to the author their our standard policy practice is for their identities to remain concealed.
-All manuscripts are reviewed as rapidly as possible, while maintaining rigor. and recommendations to the Editor-in-Chief the final decision.
+All manuscripts are reviewed as rapidly as possible, while maintaining rigor. the author and recommendations to the Editor-in-Chief who then makes the final decision.